NathanGuilhot/NightenDushi/README.md

 ### Nathan Guilhot (aka NIGHTEͶ)

 Hi there!
-I'm running things on the web since I was old enough to buy a domain name, and I've also programmed video game for a living (I published more than [+20 games](https://nighten.itch.io) publicly!)
+I'm running things on the web since I'm old enough to buy a domain name, and I've also programmed video game for a living (I published more than [+20 games](https://nighten.itch.io) publicly!)

 [![Detail of the character cooking on his knees with a big pot, while the one next too him is jumping all excited about something above them](assets/TakingBack01-small_03.webp)](https://nighten.fr)
 I'm also a digital illustrator!